PostHog/posthog.com/contents/blog/product-led-growth.md

 Let's say you are the founder of a new tech startup.

-A few months back, you and a couple of friends (all developers) built an amazing tool and have now received some Seed funding.
+A few months back, you and a couple of friends (all developers) built an amazing tool and have now received Seed funding.

 As a result, you're under some pressure to grow.
 You took a few million from some VCs here and there, and they want to see some results.

 Since the realization of needing to grow hit you, you've started to lose some sleep.

-Before, you were just a group of friends working your ass off to build an amazing product.
-Now, you actually have to focus on selling it too.
+Before, you were just a group of friends working your ass off to build an amazing product, with some revenue coming in from your immediate network.
+Now you actually have to focus on ramping up your sales.

 You call in a founders meeting to discuss next steps, and a conclusion is reached: you can't spend all your budget on engineers, which is what you wanted to do.